-<TCC_x> marker to the layer name, where
+<TCC_x> marker into the layer name, where

 <TCC_2> marker divides the text into two columns.
 It should not confuse you that columns are not displayed in Photoshop - it does not support columns.

 <TCC_1> marker.
-Also when a user adds a new rich text layer to a product, the layer has one column by default.
+Also, when a user adds a new rich text layer to a product, the layer has one column by default.